NyTRO765/BankShot/Services.md

     <h2> TCG </h2>
     <h3>Casual and Competitive</h3>
     <p>Saturday Magic</p>
-    <p>On Saturdays, we will host magic from 12pm - 8pm.
+    <p>On Saturdays, we will host Magic The Gathering from 12pm - 8pm.
 We will have deisgnated tables for commander and standard formats.
 It is meant to be
      a casual atmosphere, however, bring your strongest deck and start a high bracket table at your own risk! </p>
+    <p>Sunday Pokemon</p>
+    <p>On Sundays, we will host Pokemon from 12pm - 8pm.
+Same as magic, this is meant for a casual and fun atmosphere, however, you can get as
+      competitive as your group wants!
+We will have multiple tables set up for the TCG game, but we will also have tables designated for trading and showing off your collections!</p>
     <img src="Pokemon.jpg" alt="Person Playing Pokemon">
     <h2> Follow Our Socials </h2>
     <a href="https://www.facebook.com">Facebook</a>